TVR Sagaris: Racing

 A TVR Sagaris was entered in the 2011 British GT Cup by Team Winstanley, driven by Danny Winstanley.
 The car entered had a standard factory chassis, but was fitted with an upgraded 420 hp TVR Supersport Speed Six engine.
 In its first season it achieved two wins at Oulton Park and Brands Hatch.

-GTF Sagaris cars have won in the TVR Challenge (every race entered), GT Cup, Britcar and the Ardennes Challenge at Spa.
-As well as many club sport races.
-GTF02 remains the most successful car with over 40 race wins and 3 Championship outright wins.
+GTF Sagaris cars have won in the TVR Challenge (every race entered), GT Cup, Britcar and the Ardennes Challenge at Spa, as well as many club sport races.
+The GTF02 remains the most successful car with over 40 race wins and 3 Championship outright wins.